SankaKotik/pcradio-playlists/README.md

 # PCRADIO M3U Playlists
-author's python script for parsing json files from PC Radio and creating m3u playlists supported by Kodi and other players
+python script for parsing json files from PC Radio and creating m3u playlists supported by Kodi and other players

 read more: https://4pda.to/forum/index.php?s=&showtopic=311603&view=findpost&p=117438110